trr266/srn_docs/README.md

 ### How do I cite the data?

 Thank you for asking!
 We very much appreciate you giving credit to our data collection efforts.
-We will be using a concept DOI and verioned DOIs from Zenodo in the future.
+We will be using a concept DOI and versioned DOIs from Zenodo in the future.
 Currently, please cite the data as follows:

 Minuth, Bianca, Arianna Piscella, and Victor Wagner (2023): SRN Document